CharlizeY/MORSE/README.md

-Programming exercises for BSc MORSE at University of Warwick.
+Coding exercises for BSc MORSE at University of Warwick.